wolf-math/aaronwolfdev/docs/Coding/python/language_reference/bool.md

 ### `bit_length`

-Returns the number of bits taken to represent the boolean value.
+Returns the number of bits required to represent the boolean as an integer, excluding the sign bit.

 ```python
 >>> True.bit_length()